-Terry Ward has essentially been a travel writer since she started taking notes on a trip to Europe with her parents when she was 10 years old.
-In 2000, she left her full-time job to pursue a life as a freelance writer, and has since been published in places like The Washington Post, The Los Angeles Times, and Forbes Magazine.
-Check out our interview below, in which she talks about making a living as a freelancer and how to deal with those early rejection letters.
-See Terry’s online portfolio here!
+We first interviewed freelance writer Terry Ward on this blog back in 2012, so it was time to catch up with her again for an update.
+In 2000, she left her full-time job to strike out on her own and has since been published in places like CNN, National Geographic Travel, Afar, Fodor’s, Scuba Diving magazine, the Washington Post, and many others.
+Check out our interview below, in which she talks about making a living as a freelancer, being a go-to person for a region, and how to deal with those early rejection letters.

 How did you get into travel writing in the first place and what was your first big break?

-My first (and only) office job was right out of college, as a copywriter in an advertising agency.
+My first (and only) office job was right out of college, back in 1998, as a copywriter in an advertising agency.
 So from the start, I was earning my living from writing.
-But I always found my thoughts too wordy for the brevity of slogans and taglines.
+But I always found my thoughts too wordy for the brevity of the ad world’s slogans and taglines.
 Longer form writing always interested me far more.
-After two years at the agency, my boyfriend and I decided to leave the corporate world and travel and live in Australia and New Zealand for a year, and I started writing long blog-like emails (this was before blogging was a thing) and realized I really liked sharing my travel experiences with, well, pretty much my entire email list.
+After two years at the agency, my boyfriend, motivated by chasing surf around the world, convinced me to leave the corporate world and join him in Australia and New Zealand for a year.
+I started writing long blog-like emails home (this was before blogging was a thing) and realized I really liked sharing my travel experiences with, well, pretty much my entire email list.

 What do you think of as your specialty and how have you cultivated that?